Bringing a cup of ‘joy’ in the form of ‘joe’ for essential workers

 PEORIA, Ill.
-(WMBD)– A local coffee shop and it’s customer base is helping bring a cup of “joy” in the form of “joe” for essential workers.
-It’s a story that’s making us Central Illinois Proud.
+(WMBD) — A local coffee shop and it’s customer base is helping bring a cup of “joy” in the form of “joe” for essential workers.

 The store’s ownership said Monday it’s inspiring to see the customer base step up to help cover costs.